Skip to Content

 An Epic Road Trip From Skagway To Emerald Lake

 The Klondike Highway provides a unique perspective of glacial lakes, rugged mountains, and cascading waterfalls.
-The highway runs from Skagway, Alaska on the coast to Dawson City in British Columbia.
+The highway runs from Skagway, Alaska on the coast to Dawson City in the Yukon.
 If you’re arriving in Skagway by cruise ship, consider renting a vehicle, and driving to Emerald Lake, Yukon.

 As the most photographed lake in the Yukon territory, it gets its color from the glacial silt on the lake’s floor.
 When the sun is out, the lake’s hues radiate against the backdrop of Mount Gillian and Surprise Mountain.